POSTS TAGGED: carrier IQ

 December 14, the deadline Senator Al Franken gave to answer his questions about Carrier IQ, came and went.
 Now the responses are public.
 Franken also questioned FBI director Robert Mueller in the Senate Judiciary Committee about the FBI’s collection of information specifically obtained from Carrier IQ’s software.
 Thankfully, Franken was not satisfied by the answers he received in either inquiry.
 From Franken’s press release, which includes companies’ responses,

-Posted December 15, 2011 By: Will Verduzco
+Posted December 15, 2011 at 07:50 am by Will Verduzco

 Assuming you haven’t been living in a cave the last few months, you’ve heard about Carrier IQ—a baked-in software package that Google CEO Eric Schmidt publicly labeled a key-logger.
 Thanks to the diligent work of XDA Recognized Developer TrevE, we’ve brought to light some of the issues surrounding the software package several times in the past.

 Luckily for us, it now seems as if OEMs and carriers are starting to understand that WE DON’T LIKE IT!
 Enter the EL13 leaked firmware for the Samsung Epic 4G Touch on Sprint.
 Using XDA Recognized Developer supercurio‘s Voodoo detector app, fellow forum member Calkulin has verified that the leaked build is indeed Carrier IQ f. . .
 READ ON »